Bioconductor/bioconductor.org/content/news/bioc_3_15_release.md

 No workflow packages were removed from this release (after being deprecated in Bioc 3.14)

-One workflow packages were deprecated in this release and will be removed in 3.16: proteomics
+One workflow package was deprecated in this release and will be removed in 3.16: proteomics